SuryaNageshBabu/PhoneNow-Call-centre-performance-dashboard-using-Power-BI/README.md

 ## Overview

 With an objective to cater the needs of PhoneNow, a Call centre that wants to gain insights into their data, I have created a dashboard addressing the Call centre trends.
 And also considering the inputs from the Call centre manager, I have further included key perforamce indicators and metrics reflecting the performance of the Call centre and its agents.
 (This Power BI dashboard that I have created here was my proposal to the problem statetment offered by PWC as part of their virtual internship program)

+## Dataset

+The dataset used in this project contains information about the performance of the Call centre and its agents in terms of customer satisfaction.
+The data is collected by PhoneNow from their internal repositories.

+## Key metrics explored

+- **Overall customer satisfaction**
+- **Overall calls answered and abandoned**
+- **Calls by time**
+- **Average speed of answer**
+- **Agent performace stats**